towolf/towolf.github.com/docs/PsychJava/PsychJavaTrouble.markdown

 title: PsychJavaTrouble
 categories:
   - PsychJava
+encoding: UTF-8
 ---

-PsychJavaTrouble \-\- What to do if Java\-based Psychtoolbox functions fail?
+PsychJavaTrouble -- What to do if Java-based Psychtoolbox functions fail?

 You probably arrived at this help text because of an error in execution of one of the Psychtoolbox Java based functions, e.g., ListenChar,